donutrj/verdigris2/content/Core System.md

 # Tests
 Tests should only be made when a character attempts to do something challenging.
 If a professional, under no pressure, with the right tools attempts a task; they do the task.
 If someone skilled in sleight-of-hand attempts to pick a lock using lockpicks.
 They do, no test is required.
 Now if they’re trying to pick a lock before the guards round a corner, or maybe they have all the time in the world but they’re using a dagger instead of lockpicks, then a test is required.
 ## How to make a Test
 All tests are made by identifying which attribute best fits the challenge.
 Then consider the following factors to augment the number of d6s rolled.
+Each success is considered one success level, or SL for short.
 1. Does the character's background or any skills fit the current test?
 Add a bonus die for the background and bonus dice equal to the level in a relevant skill.
 2. Does the character currently have any stress?
 Add stress dice to the pool equal to their stress.
 3. Is the character using any equipment / weapon?
 Add equipment dice equal to the bonus it'd provide